Welcome to the website of the poet Andrew Waterman

 to weeds, dropped tiles, gaped blank to what

 Red blooms.
 Soft-burning still in vivid answer.

 Andrew Waterman's first collection of poetry, Living Room in 1974, was a Poetry Book Society Choice.
 Subsequent volumes have included two Poetry Book Society Recommendations.
-His work has been published in a huge range of magazines within and beyond the British Isles, and in many anthologies, and broadcast on radio and television.
+His work has been published in a huge range of magazines within and beyond the British Isles, and in many anthologies, has been broadcast on radio and television, and in 2013 featured on Poe,s on the Underground in London.
 He has edited The Poetry of Chess (Anvil Press), and has written much critical prose, on specific authors and more general topics.
 He was short-listed for the Paul Hamlyn Award to Artists in 1997, the only year they were offered to poets, and is a recipient of the Cholmondeley Award for Poets.